faizaans-spektra/agentic-applications-for-unified-data-foundation-solution-accelerator/Labs/Lab2.md

     ![](../Images/L2T2S21-1806.png)

 1. Use the **Test (1)** chat pane available on the right-hand side to interact with the agent by asking sample questions.
-Click on **Allow (2)** in Fabric data agent after first interaction to the agent.
+Click on **Allow (2)** in the Fabric data agent after the first interaction with the agent.

     ![quota-check-output](../Images/jan2026-chat-fabric-16.png)